Biden to announce new Ukraine security assistance Thursday - KTVZ

 By Kevin Liptak and Kaitlan Collins, CNN

-President Joe Biden will announce additional security assistance to Ukraine during remarks from the White House on Thursday, according to an official, as he updates Americans on the US response to the war in Ukraine.
+President Joe Biden will announce additional security assistance to Ukraine during remarks from the White House on Thursday, according to US officials, as he works to reinforce the country’s forces battling against Russia’s invasion.

+Biden plans to announce the new shipments of aid — which includes heavy artillery and ammunition — as he updates Americans on the state of the conflict, which is nearing its second month and entering what US officials have said could be a bloody new phase.

-CNN has previously reported the President is preparing an additional $800 million package of assistance following a similarly sized measure earlier this month.
+The new military aid package the President will announce comes in at roughly $800 million following a similarly sized measure earlier this month.
+If approved, the latest package would mean the US has committed approximately $3.4 billion dollars in assistance to Ukraine since Russia’s invasion began on February 24.

 In his remarks, Biden plans to update Americans on US efforts to support the people of Ukraine along with unveiling the new assistance package, which has been finalized in recent days.